uabrc/uabrc.github.io/docs/contributing/contributor_guide.md

 ## FAQ

-### How do I report content inaccuracies or errors?
+### How Do I Report Content Inaccuracies or Errors?

 - Prepare to write write down what you've found:
     - Note the URL of the page using your browser's address bar.